 Adding a Database Connection in a Workspace

 You can add a database connection, or use an existing one, at the time you want to use one in an Add Reader, Add Writer, or Transformer Parameters dialog.

 For example, when adding a PostgreSQL reader, in the drop-down menu of the Dataset field, select Add Database Connection.
 (For file-based datasets, you must first choose Select Database Connection from the drop-down, then select Add Database Connection from the Connection drop-down in the Select Database Connection dialog.)

-In the Add Database Connection dialog, specify the connection parameters, and give the connection a name (or accept the default), and click Save.
+In the Add Database Connection dialog, specify the connection parameters, and the give the connection a name (or accept the default), and click Save.